53 Important Bible Verses About Evangelism

 Then saith he unto his disciples, The harvest truly is plenteous, but the labourers are few; Pray ye therefore the Lord of the harvest, that he will send forth labourers into his harvest.

-In this passage, he gave His disciples a glimpse of the world full of pain and heartbreak.
-This action forms the ground for the gospel to offer good news to these people.
+In this passage, Jesus gave His disciples a glimpse of the world full of pain and heartbreak.
+This reality forms the foundation for the gospel to offer good news to hurting people.
+The call to pray for more laborers is as relevant today as it was two thousand years ago.

 Come unto me, all ye that labour and are heavy laden, and I will give you rest.